chrisops/uqlc-website/README.md

-# Christopher Baker - T3A2-A
+# Christopher Baker & Chris Hoggan - T3A2-A
 ---
 ## Resources: